 Find more devotions on thorns and thistles in the 2-week series in the Garden Work section of God’s Word for Gardeners Bible on Preparing the Soil, beginning on page a-22

-Read more of the growing A-to-Z Primer of Plants from God’s Word
+Read more of plant poetry in A-to-Z Primer of Plants from God’s Word

 Photos & Drop Cap sketch: